makrai/notes/yoo2203-text-classif.md

     grammaticality) in order to be imperceptible (Morris+ 2020a)
   * carefully crafted word-level adversarial attacks can maintain original semantics and remain unsuspicious to human inspectors
-* we release a benchmark for wordlevel adversarial example detection on four attack methods across four NLP models and four text classification datasets
+* we release a benchmark for word-level adversarial example detection on four attack methods across four NLP models and four text classification datasets
   * simple but effective detection method that utilizes